HWHapply/VID/README.md

    > Define the type of averaging performed on the evaluation scores among different class.

 __random_state__ : int, optional , default = 42
-   > It is a seed used to initialize a pseudo-random number generator (PRNG).
+   > The seed used to initialize a pseudo-random number generator (PRNG).
 It ensures that the results of random processes,
    > such as shuffling data or splitting datasets or model construction, are reproducible.

 __n_jobs__ : int, optional, default=-1